mlubinsky/mlubinsky.github.com/p_flink/README.md

 - reduce (KeyedStream → DataStream)
 - Window  (KeyedStream → WindowedStream )
 ```
 Windows can be defined on already partitioned KeyedStreams.
-Windows group the data in each key according to some characteristic (e.g., the data that arrived within the last 5 seconds).
-See windows for a complete description of windows.
+Windows group the data in each key according to some characteristic
+(e.g., the data that arrived within the last 5 seconds).
-Java
+Java example:
 dataStream
   .keyBy(value -> value.f0)
   .window(TumblingEventTimeWindows.of(Time.seconds(5)));